KM-RoBoTa/KMR_dxl/docs/markdown_sources/use.md

     multiturn: 0
 ```

 The multiturn mode corresponds to the "extended position control" in dynamixel's SDK.
 It's a position control allowing 255 turns in each direction before the input value saturates.
-In order to avoid saturation and thus, to allow motors turning indefinitely, this library resets a motor after it does more than a full turn relative to its starting 0 position. \n
+In order to avoid saturation and thus, to allow motors turning indefinitely, this library resets a motor after it does more than a full turn relative to its starting 0 position. <br />
 After the reset, the motor thus detects its position as being between -180° and +180° again.

 In addition to setting the "multiturn" configuration in the yaml file correctly, the motors themselves must of course be configured for the correct operation mode.